|

 January 7, 1862 |

-Joseph Henderson purchased a cemetery plot for his nephew, Maurice D. Weaver, which became the Henderson family plot; Lot 13244 section 88 of the Green-Wood Cemetery.
+Joseph Henderson purchased a cemetery plot for his nephew, Maurice D. Weaver, which became the Henderson family plot; Lot 13244 section 88 at the Green-Wood Cemetery.
 Source: The Green-Wood Cemetery Catalog of Heirs 2993. |

 |